-- Insert a USB flash drive into the thin client. - Click the System Information button on the taskbar, and then click the System Logs tab. - 3.
-Click Diagnostic, and then save the compressed diagnostic file Diagnostic.tgz to the USB flash drive.
+- 1. Insert a USB flash drive into the thin client. - Select the System Information button on the taskbar, and then select the System Logs tab. - Select Diagnostic, and then save the compressed diagnostic file Diagnostic.tgz to the USB flash drive.